asmaamirkhan/DeepLearningNotes/9-SequenceModels/0-GeneralConcepts.md

 Book  -9)  ⌊ 0 ⌋   ⌊ 0 ⌋   ⌊ 0 ⌋   ⌊ 0 ⌋  ⌊ 0 ⌋   ⌊ 0 ⌋
 ```

-By representing sequences in this way we can feed out data to neural networks✨
+By representing sequences in this way we can feed out data to neural networks ✨

 ### 🙄 Disadvantage
 - If our dictionary consists of 10,000 words so each vector will be 10,000 dimensional 🤕